Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Title field

 The first input field ("Title") gives a name to the query.
-This title is saved in the script file (see below) and should be a short description of the operation that is performed.
+This title is used as the default name for a saved script file (see below) and should be a short description of the operation that is performed.
 The title is also used as the name of the custom filter created with the [Save as filter](#saving-the-query-as-a-custom-filter) command (see below).

 ## Initialization statements